magento/merchdocs/src/reports/advanced-reporting.md

 title: Advanced Reporting
 ---

 Advanced Reporting gives you access to a suite of dynamic reports that are based on your product, order, and customer data, with a personalized dashboard that is tailored to your business needs.
-Advanced Reporting is a free, cloud-based service that is powered by [Magento Business Intelligence][1].

 For technical information, see [Advanced Reporting][2]{:target="_blank"} in our developer documentation.